Menu di The fight against counterfeiting

 It is the only EU database, with legal base, including all applications for action submitted and accepted by the customs Administration (in compliance with Reg.
 608/2013), all data concerning seizures by European customs authorities and data included in the national FALSTAFF database.

-EDB is the database developed by the European Observatory on Infringements of Intellectual Property Rights, included in EUIPO (European Union Intellectual Property Office), the competent European office for the registration of trademarks and designs valid in all 28 EU Member States – for supporting actions aimed at fighting violations of intellectual property rights (IPR).
+In June 2019 the European Observatory on Infringements of Intellectual Property Rights, included in EUIPO (European Union Intellectual Property Office), the competent European office for the registration of trademarks, designs and models valid in all 28 EU Member States that is located in Alicante – launched the new EU platform for all matters related to the protection of intellectual property rights.

-EDB is directly linked to EUIPO databases managing EU trademarks (TMview) and registered EU design (Designview).
+IP Enforcement Portal is directly linked to those databases managing EU trademarks (TMview) and European registered design or model (Designview).

 E-Bacchus is the EU database consists of the register of designations of origin and geographical indications protected in the EU in accordance with Regulation (EU) n.
 1308/2013 on the common organisation of the markets of agricultural products; lists non-EU countries' geographical indications and names of origin protected in the EU in accordance with bilateral agreements on trade in wine concluded between the EU and the non-EU countries' concerned; it also lists the traditional terms protected in the EU